Popular assembly: New England

-The town meeting is the traditional governing body of the New England town, which in its traditional form is open to all adult residents to discuss and vote on the major issues of town government.
+The town meeting is the traditional governing body of the New England town, open to all adult residents to discuss and vote on the major issues of town government.
 It was founded in the colonial era as an outgrowth of church meetings, which then became secularized as a purely governmental meeting.
 Although larger towns have since moved to more representative forms of government, it is still widely practiced in smaller and more rural communities.
+They commonly meet once a year on a Tuesday in March.
+Their exact role and functioning can vary considerably by town, as well as by state.